Toynbee tiles: Arnold J. Toynbee's "The Idea"

 According to letters written by the tiler, allegedly uncovered by Toynbee tile researchers in Philadelphia in 2006, "Toynbee's idea" stems from a passage in Arnold Toynbee's book Experiences:

 Human nature presents human minds with a puzzle which they have not yet solved and may never succeed in solving, for all that we can tell.
 The dichotomy of a human being into 'soul' and 'body' is not a datum of experience.
 No one has ever been, or ever met, a living human soul without a body...
 Someone who accepts—as I myself do, taking it on trust—the present-day scientific account of the Universe may find it impossible to believe that a living creature, once dead, can come to life again; but, if he did entertain this belief, he would be thinking more 'scientifically' if he thought in the Christian terms of a psychosomatic resurrection than if he thought in the shamanistic terms of a disembodied spirit.

 Ray Bradbury's "The Toynbee Convector"

-Another possible interpretation is that the Toynbee reference comes from the science fiction writer Ray Bradbury's short story "The Toynbee Convector", which alludes to Toynbee's idea that in order to survive, humankind must always rush to meet the future and believe in a better world, and must always aim far beyond what is practically possible, in order to achieve something barely within reach.
+Another possible interpretation is that the Toynbee reference comes from the science fiction writer Ray Bradbury's short story "The Toynbee Convector", which alludes to Toynbee's idea that to survive, humankind must always rush to meet the future and believe in a better world, and must always aim far beyond what is practically possible, to achieve something barely within reach.
 Thus the message might be that humanity ought to strive to colonize Jupiter—as in Clarke's work—or something greater, to survive.